iteratehq/iterate-ios/README.md

 **Recommendations**

 When implementing Iterate for the first time, we encurage you to implement events for _all_ of your core use cases which you may want to target surveys to in the future. e.g. signup, puchased, viewed X screen, tapped notification, etc. This way you can easily launch new surveys targeting these events without needing to instrument a new event each time.

+**Survey eligibility and frequency**

+By default surveys are only shown once per person and user's can only see at most 1 survey every 72 hours (which is configurable).
+You can learn more about how [eligibility and frequency works](https://help.iteratehq.com/en/articles/2835008-survey-eligibility-and-frequency).